William Monroe Trotter Multicultural Center

 Our goal is to introduce, educate, and at times challenge our students in their views of other people, cultures, and religions.
 The University strives to provide a positive experience for all community members participating in the programs offered and moderated at the Trotter Multicultural Center.

-• Develop and implement educational programs for the entire University of Michigan community designed to build awareness of and appreciation for cultures
+• Develop and implement educational programs that foster awareness and appreciation of diverse cultures across the University of Michigan community

 • Market and advertise these programs to ensure robust participation